 National Association for the Deaf v.
 Harvard University & Massachusetts Institute of Technology

-Their complaint against MIT used the same language.
-They also request an injunction to mandate complete and accurate captions on all the universities’ videos.
+The complaint also requested an injunction to mandate complete and accurate captions on all the universities’ videos.

 National Federation for the Blind v.
 Small Business Association

 “In an age where the Internet is a part of everyday life, blind people must have equal access to the information and resources provided on the World Wide Web.”

 In 2009, the National Federation for the Blind (NFB) filed suit against the Small Business Association (SBA) for its website’s accessibility.
 The NFB claimed that the SBA violated Section 508 because its website was incompatible with screen readers or Braille displays, thus making its content inaccessible to the blind.
 The suit was resolved in June, 2014, with the SBA hiring an accessibility coordinator and assembling a Section 508 compliance task force.

 UC Berkeley was sued by a DRA representing a group of students attending the university.
 Legal action was taken against UC Berkeley for lack of accessible textbooks and unrealistic accommodation timelines.
 The university violated Section 504, 508 and Title III of the ADA.

 Both parties settled out of court in 2013, with UC Berkeley agreeing to make their library collection accessibility to students with print disabilities.
 The also agreed to reduce the time it took to convert books into digital alternatives.

 National Federation for the Blind v.
 Social Security Administration